simple-eiffel/.github/profile/README.md

 ## Contributing

 Issues and pull requests welcome.
-All code follows Eiffel's Design by Contract principles.
+All code follows Design by Contract.

 ---

-*71 libraries.
+*75+ libraries.
 One ecosystem.
 Modern Eiffel.*